WHEN YOUR PET NEEDS ANESTHESIA

 General anesthesia is achieved by administering drugs that suppress your pet’s nerve response.
 During general anesthesia, your pet is in an unconscious state, unable to move and doesn’t feel any pain.
 Anesthesia can also be administered locally, to numb a specific area or part of the body—such as a tooth, and area of the skin.

 We provide a wide variety of anesthetic procedures from routine spaying and neutering to more complex surgeries such as gastroplexies, cesarean sections, exploratory laparotomy, cystotomies, enucleations, and amputations.
 Whatever the circumstance, our staff is dedicated to providing the best care to your pets.

 Unfortunately, like any medical procedure, anesthesia does have risks.
 These risks can run from minor problems, such as mild vomiting after recovery from anesthesia, to life-threatening problems such as cardiac arrest or stroke.
 We take every precaution possible and employ the most up-to-date surgical practices to ensure that your pet's recovery goes seamlessly.

 Prior to receiving anesthesia, our veterinarians will perform a physical exam on your pet, review your pet’s medical history.
 Our veterinarians may also perform blood tests on your pet to check for any indications of a medical problem or anesthetic risk.

 Prior to anesthesia, your pet will likely be given a pre-anesthetic sedative to reduce his or her stress and ease the process.
 An intravenous catheter is usually placed to allow administration of fluids and medications.
 The anesthetic will be delivered by gas inhalation, intravenous infusion, or a combination of the two.

 Once the procedure is done and it's time for your pet to wake up from the anesthesia, the endotracheal tube is removed when your pet is awake enough to swallow normally.
 Your pet will be placed in a quiet kennel to recover.
 Pets are closely monitored during this time to make sure that they are recovering normally and that care is provided quickly if there are any problems.
-Pads and blankets are used to keep your pet warm during the recovery.
+Heat pads and blankets are used to keep your pet warm during the recovery.